 LEAP Academy Spanish-Language Magnet School Opens August 2017

-The LEAP Academy - Language Enrichment and Academic Proficiency - is Cincinnati Public Schools' new Spanish-language magnet school opening in August 2017 and serving Cincinnati’s West Side students in preschool to third grade.
+The LEAP Academy - Language Enrichment and Academic Proficiency - is Cincinnati Public Schools' new Spanish-language magnet school, which opened in August 2017 and serves Cincinnati’s West Side students in preschool to third grade.

 Seats are available now in the new LEAP Academy for the 2017-18 school year.
-There are two ways to enroll your child in LEAP:
+There are two ways to register your child in LEAP:

 - Go to Roberts Academy’s main office between 9 a.m. and 4 p.m. - 1702 Grand Avenue (45214) - no appointment needed.